Suryansh2002/festof2023/readme.md

 ### Step 5.
 Setting up the .env file

-- Create an account on [OpenWeatherMap](https://openweathermap.org/) and get an Api Key
+- Create an account on [OpenWeatherMap](https://openweathermap.org/) and get an Api Key.

+  **_How to get an API key from OpenWeather-_**

+  - Visit [OpenWeatherMap](https://openweathermap.org/) and create a new account or Sign-in to your account.

+  - Select **My API keys** and generate an API Key

+  - Now copy the key.

+  - For more queries visit [API documentation ](https://openweathermap.org/api).

 - Create a file in the project directory named `.env` and paste the following code in it.